Month 12, Day 9, Wednesday 2:15 p.m.

 Professor Lacer was back in the Practical Casting classroom on Wednesday.
 For once, he was there ahead of the students.
 He leaned against his desk, which displayed a scattering of components.

 As soon as they’d all settled, Professor Lacer pushed away from the edge of his desk.
 “Just as our understanding of magic has changed as we created the modern practice of sorcery, our labels have evolved.
 Ancient humans had no concept of a delineation between transmutation and transmogrification.
 It was all magic.
-Now, we say that transmutation is based on natural transformation of form or energy, and transmogrification is a borrowing of concepts.
+Now, we say that transmutation is based on natural conversion of form or energy, and transmogrification is a borrowing of concepts.
 Of ideas.
 Intangible properties.
-Today, we’re going to explore the intersection of transmutation and transmogrification.
+Today, we are going to explore the intersection of transmutation and transmogrification.

 Within the briny jar, the three white balls disintegrated.

 Color and texture seeped over the turtle, turning it from clay to flesh and shell.